 What are Reparations?

-Money cannot redo history but it can close some economic gaps and redistribute wealth in a country where many of those who profit off the land and capital are not the ones who originally inhabited it, cared for it and built it.
+Money cannot redo history, but it can close some economic gaps and redistribute wealth in a country where many who profit off the land and capital are not the ones who originally inhabited it, cared for it and built it.

 Systemic Level